 While privacy browsers and proxies provide some protection, most people choose to put their trust in either Tor or VPNs as both encrypt and reroute your connection.
-That means your connection is more private and anonymous, but there are some key differences between the two.
+That means your connection is more private and adds another layer that hides your identity, but there are some key differences between the two.

 What is Tor?

 The Tor Browser is a private browser run by a non-profit company called The Onion Router, which shares the browser’s name.
 The Tor Browser can be used on your phone or computer.
 It encrypts your network and reroutes it through multiple points across the network, also known as Tor nodes (or relays).